obananas/GMAE/README.md

 ## 4. Metrics

 The evaluation metrics derived from the test outputs for each dataset are meticulously stored in respective files within the logs directory.
 Concurrently, comprehensive dataset metadata, including pertinent details, is systematically logged and preserved in 1.logs/datasetInfo.csv, ensuring an easy archival and retrieval process.
+In our paper, the following four metrics were selected for evaluation: accuracy (ACC), normalized mutual information (NMI), adjusted Rand index (ARI), and purity (Purity).

 ```py
 # TODO 1.计算准确率 (ACC)